gevargu/garisom/README.md

 ## References:

+Describing the version 0.1 of the C++ code:
+- Venturas MD, JS Sperry, DM Love, EH Frehner, MG Allred, Y Wang, and WRL Anderegg.
+(2017).
+A Stomatal Control Model Based on Optimization of Carbon Gain versus Hydraulic Risk Predicts Aspen Sapling Responses to Drought.
+New Phytologist 220: 836–50.

 Describing the gain/risk algorithm used in the model:
-- Sperry JS, Venturas MD, Anderegg WRL, Mencucinni M, Mackay DS, Wang Y, Love DM (2017) Predicting stomatal responses to the environment from the optimization of photosynthetic gain and hydraulic cost.
+- Sperry JS, MD Venturas, WRL Anderegg, M Mencucinni, DS Mackay, Y Wang, and DM Love.
+(2017).
+Predicting stomatal responses to the environment from the optimization of photosynthetic gain and hydraulic cost.
 Plant Cell and Environment 40: 816-830

 Describing the original hydraulic model the gain-risk optimization was based on:
-- Sperry JS, Love DM (2015) Tansley Review: What plant hydraulics can tell us about plant responses to climate-change droughts.
+- Sperry JS, and DM Love (2015) Tansley Review: What plant hydraulics can tell us about plant responses to climate-change droughts.
 New Phytologist 207: 14-17.
-- Sperry JS, Wang Y, Wolfe BT, Mackay DS, Anderegg WRL, McDowell NG, Pockman WT (2016) Pragmatic hydraulic theory predicts stomatal responses to climatic water deficits.
+- Sperry JS, Y Wang, BT Wolfe, DS Mackay, WRL Anderegg, NG McDowell, and WT Pockman.
+(2016).
+Pragmatic hydraulic theory predicts stomatal responses to climatic water deficits.
 New Phytologist 212: 577-589

-(Full-text PDFs available at http://sperry.biology.utah.edu/publications/)

 -------------

-## Contact:

-For specific questions about this C++ version of the model, contact:
-- Henry Todd:
-  - henry.todd@utah.edu
-  - hnt1137@gmail.com

-- German Vargas G.:
-  - german.vargas@utah.edu
-  - gevargu@gmail.com